-To prevent such issues it is essential that open communication channels are created between employees and management, so everyone can speak out if they feel discriminated against.
+To avoid such problems, open communication channels must be established between employees and management, allowing everyone to speak up if they feel discriminated against.

 According to This Way Global, millennials will account for 75% of the workforce by 2025.
 This change in the workplace is something that many generations are having difficulty adapting too.

 In large corporations it’s even more apparent – with a wide range of age groups from teenagers to seniors all working together, cliques and social circles may be formed which in turn can cause workers to feel isolated from the team.